 Once we meet Greta, she’s the perfect host.
 The atmosphere is compounded by fancy delicate music.
 I think it was a perfect match for such a classy lady like Greta.
 Chosen to give off the desire to relax and maybe drink some wine or something.
 To the unsuspecting eye, Greta is just a nice old lady who left her bag on the train.
 However, when she stands to quash some banging from what she explains as a noisy neighbor, it’s easy to see an authoritative backbone.
 The noise stops immediately too, further arousing suspicion of niceties which is sure to be a facade.

 Isabelle Huppert plays Greta and gives an iron-clad performance.
 Her small but subtle steely eyes shine from time to time when no one but the viewer is watching.
 She reminded me of a spider.
 Although the conversation between herself and Francis seems innocuous enough, there is a certain methodology to Greta’s.
 She tells her story of sorrow to the tune of a piano often referring back to her loneliness while she plays.
-Francis is the perfect companion for someone like Greta.
+Francis is the perfect companion for someone like her.
 Even though she has no intention of asking Francis for help, it’s offered nonetheless.
-Somehow, despite Greta’s inept skills with today’s technology, they swap phone numbers promising that when Greta finds she could use her assistance, maybe she’ll call.
+Somehow, despite Greta’s inept skills with today’s technology, they swap phone numbers promising that when she finds she could use her assistance, maybe she’ll call.

 Steady Escalation in the Greta Movie